10 Brutal But Hilarious Old Disses of Adorable Animals

 The Target: Snipes

-The Context: Yes, snipes are real—although if your camping buddies tell you to go and hunt for one, some skepticism might be warranted.
+Yes, snipes are real.
 The long-beaked wading birds poke around for worms and other invertebrates on warm or temperate beaches all over Eurasia, Africa, Australia, and the Americas.
 Ornithologists currently recognize around 20 species—the largest of which can be 19 inches long from beak tip to tail tip.

-Buffon mocked their appearance in yet another installment in his multi-volume magnum opus.
+Buffon mocked their appearance in another installment in his multi-volume Natural History.
 “A character peculiar to these birds,” he wrote, “is a compressed head and large eyes placed considerably behind, which give them a singularly stupid air not at all belied by their manners.”

 8. “THERE IS NO DEPTH OF MEANNESS, TREACHERY, OR CRUELTY TO WHICH THEY DO NOT CHEERFULLY DESCEND.”